 Please leave your thoughts about a special verse, teaching, etc. that you enjoyed at one of the following:

-The accounts in Alma 11–16 illustrate the sacrifice people are willing to make for their testimony of the truth.
+The accounts in Alma 11–16 illustrate the sacrifices people are willing to make for their testimony of the truth.
 As Alma and Amulek began teaching the people of Ammonihah, they met with opposition.
 After they explained several eternal truths, many people “began to repent, and to search the scriptures” (Alma 14:1), including Zeezrom.
 However, most of the people were angry and sought to destroy Alma, Amulek, and those who believed in their words.
 Alma and Amulek warned the people of Ammonihah that if they failed to repent, the judgments of God would come upon them.
 Alma and Amulek were arrested, tried, and eventually imprisoned.

 The wicked people in Ammonihah cast out the men who believed Alma and Amulek, and burned their wives, children, and scriptures while Alma and Amulek were forced to watch.
 After many days, the Lord delivered Alma and Amulek from prison and destroyed the wicked leaders of Ammonihah.
 Once the Lord delivered Alma and Amulek from prison, they went to preach to the people in the city of Sidom.
 There they found the believers who had been cast out of Ammonihah, including Zeezrom, who was suffering physically and spiritually because of his sins.
 When Zeezrom declared his faith in Jesus Christ, Alma healed him and baptized him.